Ted — People, not stuff

 Titanic — Don't let go

-I'm praying you never find yourself in frigid waters, teeth chattering and savoring the last remaining minutes with your loved one — but my wish is that Leonardo DiCaprio and Kate Winslet left you with an enduring perspective, nonetheless.
+I'm praying you never find yourself in frigid waters, teeth chattering and savoring the last remaining minutes with your loved one — but my wish is that Leonardo DiCaprio and Kate Winslet left you with an enduring perspective.
 Titanic reminds us to never let go.
 Take this with a grain of salt: There's a time and place to eject from an unhealthy relationship.
 But if you've found that special other, and they indeed feel the same, don't let go.
 Hold them tight this Valentine's Day.

 Grease — Don't dance with the dark side